AustralEpitech/arch_install/README.md

 # Arch Installer

 My personal Arch install script.
-It automates the step 2 of ArchWiki's [Installation guide](https://wiki.archlinux.org/title/Installation_guide) and more!
+It automates from step 2 of ArchWiki's [Installation guide](https://wiki.archlinux.org/title/Installation_guide) and more!

 ## How to